Table of Contents

 How to Fix Dense or Heavy Bread

-Bread thatâs dense can feel more like a brick than a fluffy loaf.
-Hereâs why it happens and how to prevent it:
+Dense bread is more like a brick than a fluffy loaf.
+Here’ss why itHere’sss and how to prevent it:

-- Under-Kneading: Gluten development is key to structure.
+- Under-kneading: Gluten development is key to structure.
 Knead until the dough is smooth and elastic.

-- Too Much Flour: Itâs tempting to add more flour when dough feels sticky, but this can weigh it down.
-Instead, lightly flour your hands and surface.
+- Too Much Flour: When the dough feels sticky, adding more flour is tempting, but this can weigh it down.
+Instead, lightly flour your hands and the surface.

-- Quick Proofing: Donât rush the rise.
+- Quick Proofing: Don’t rush the Don’tt.
 Patience is key for airy bread.

 - Solution: Pay close attention to your kneading and proofing times.
 A kitchen timer is your friend!